sid030sid/did-ipfs-service-provider/README.md

 ### Utility of _did:ipfs_ as a DID method
 As a DID method, _did:ipfs_ offers several unique and valuable properties:

 1. **Unlimited Data Scalability:** Unlike other DID methods, _did:ipfs_ imposes no size limitations on DID Documents.
 Blockchain-based methods, such as `did:cheqd`, are restricted by block size, while off-chain methods like `did:key` or `did:web` are limited by their storage environment and resources.
-With _did:ipfs_, large or complex DID Documents can be created and stored without restriction.
+With _did:ipfs_, large or complex DID Documents can be created and stored without restriction, allowing for the inclusion of various data types, such as images, tables, or videos.

 2. **Flexible Visibility:** The storage location for _did:ipfs_ DID Documents is customizable by DID controllers at creation.
 Currently, _did:ipfs_  Documents can be stored in public IPFS or privately in IPFS via Pinata's File API.
 This flexibility allows DID Documents to be set as public or private (more details [here](#how-to-create-a-didipfs-with-private-did-document)).

 3. **Immutability:** _did:ipfs_  Documents are immutable, as they use [Content Identifiers (CIDs)](https://docs.ipfs.tech/concepts/content-addressing/) as the method-specific ID.
 This immutability removes the need for Document updates, which can be seen either as a limitation or as an advantage, enabling new, use-case-specific applications.

+4. **DID Interoperability**: Controllers of _did:ipfs_ DID Documents can register as controllers using a DID from any method (such as IPFS, key, cheqd, etc.), enhancing interoperability across different DID systems.

 **Note:** A comparison of _did:ipfs_ with other DID methods could further highlight its unique utilities and is planned as part of future work.
 It will be particularly important to distinguish _did:ipfs_ from the only other IPFS-based DID method, [did:ipid](https://did-ipid.github.io/ipid-did-method/).